DominicWuest/biscepter/README.md

 # biscepter
-Efficient Git Bisect using Docker Caching for Fast Repeated Bisection
+Efficient Git Bisect using Docker Caching for Fast Repeated and Concurrent Bisection